Erhan99/Portfolio/README.md

 ## 📝 License

-This project is licensed under the MIT License – see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the MIT License – see the LICENCE file for details.

 ## 🙋‍♂️ Author